theobald-software/theobald-software.github.io/content/_en/xtract-universal/table/extraction-settings.md

 The *Extraction Settings* include settings that affect only the respective extraction type, while [*General Settings*](../getting-started/general-settings) are the same for all extraction types.

 ### Opening Extraction Settings
-1In the window "Extract Single and Joint SAP Tables or Views" click **Extraction Settings**.
+In the window "Extract Single and Joint SAP Tables or Views" click **Extraction Settings**.
 The window "Table Settings" opens.

 {% include _content/en/tables/extraction-settings.md  %}